KibaekJeong/SelfDrivingCar---Capstone/README.md

 # Udacity Self-Driving Car Nanodegree: Capstone
 This is the capstone project of Udacity's Self-driving Car Engineer nano degree.
-The goal is to write codes in ROS to drive a car in a simulation, as well as on a real car.
+The goal is to write codes in ROS to drive a car in a simulation, as well as a real car Carla.
 The car is able to detect traffic light signal and be navigated by waypoints at planned veclocity by controlling the throttle, steer, and brake.

 ## Group Members
 * [Kibaek Jeong](https://github.com/KibaekJeong)